inherent-design/fabric/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guidelines](docs/contributing.md) for details on how to get started.

+> *"To contribute meaningfully, first understand that your perspective shapes what you perceive as problems and solutions.
+The most valuable insights often come from shifting to a viewpoint where the problem itself is transformed."*